 6. Employee Survey About Organizational Alignment

 Achieving organizational alignment is critical for every organization.
-When employees are aligned with their company’s mission, vision, and core values, they are more likely to understand what it takes to make a bigger impact.
-Unfortunately, many employees don’t understand their company’s goals and strategy for achieving those.
+When employees are aligned with their company’s mission, vision, and core values, they are more likely to understand priorities and make a bigger impact.
+Without alignment, teams can easily move in different directions, leading to confusion, inefficiency, and missed goals.

-The very first step toward achving better organizational alignment is testing its current state.
+The very first step toward achieving better organizational alignment is testing its current state.
+Company surveys for employees are one of the most effective ways to do this, as they reveal whether communication is clear and expectations are understood.
 So let’s take a look at some employee survey examples to measure the level of organizational alignment in your company.

-- In my company, communication open, honest, and transparent
+- In my company, communication is open, honest, and transparent

 - My organization clearly communicates its company’s mission and vision